rf20008/TheDiscordMathProblemBotRepo2/README.md

 # Contribute to this project!

 Open a pull request or issue and I will be sure to look at it.
+(And probably merge it as well :))

 # If you see an error